konfirm/node-blame/docs/templating.md

 	- etc..
 ```

+If you ever need to use subtemplates within subtemplate (for example [when using context lines](#lines)) you need to indicate it being a nested subtemplate by using a syntax like `{!%...%!}`, the exclamation marks help us to keep the pattern matching within the template function to a minimum and helps to indicate something special is happening in the template.
+(For those of you who recognize the `!` trick, yes we did the same thing for the original template engine in Konsolidate - our PHP framework)

 ## Available variables
 ### `BlameResult`
 BlameResult objects (obtained via `blame.trace()`), have the follwing variables available for use in templates: